mariam138/legacy-of-dubai/README.md

 #### Other Sources

 - The template code to insert the favicon is from [W3S Schools](https://www.w3schools.com/html/html_favicon.asp)
-- The code to make the toggle on the mobile navbar accesssible is from [css-tricks](https://css-tricks.com/inclusively-hidden/)
+- The code to make the toggle on the mobile navbar accesssible is adapted from [css-tricks](https://css-tricks.com/inclusively-hidden/)
+- The code to horizontally centre a div element when the position is set to absolute is adapted from [CodeDamn.com](codedamn.com/news/frontend/horizontal-alignment-in-css)
+- The code to allow images to be responsive but never exceed full width is adapted from [W3Schools](www.w3schools.com/css/css3_images.asp)
+- The code to make the youtube video responsive is adapted from [Avex Designs](www.avexdesigns.com/blog/responsive-youtube-embed)
+- The use of the clamp attribute with the youtube video has been adapted from [Geeks for Geeks](www.geeksforgeeks.org/css-clamp-method)